InfoXMax/fix-0x0000011b/README.md

 ### Method 5: Disable Print Spooler RPC Encryption (CVE-2021-1678 Fix)

-If the error persists, consider disabling the CVE-2021-1678 fix by modifying the Registry Editor.
+If you are certain that you are using a reliable antivirus for Windows 11, you may consider disabling the CVE-2021-1678 fix by modifying the Registry Editor.
+This method involves using the "fix-0x0000011b.reg" file provided in this repository.

-Please note that editing the registry comes with risks, so proceed with caution and ensure you know what you are doing.
+**Warning**: Editing the registry comes with potential risks, so proceed with caution and ensure you understand the changes being made.

-For the detailed steps for each method, refer to the full troubleshooting guide in the article.

-## Contributing

-If you want to contribute to this project, follow these steps:
+Here's how to use the "fix-0x0000011b.reg" file:

-1. Fork the repository.
+1. Download the [`fix-0x0000011b.reg`].

-2. Create a new branch: `git checkout -b feature/my-feature`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-4. Push the changes to your fork: `git push origin feature/my-feature`.
+2. Double-click the downloaded `.reg` file to apply the changes to your registry.
-5. Submit a pull request.

-Please ensure your pull request follows the [contribution guidelines](CONTRIBUTING.md).
+3. If prompted, confirm the changes and allow the script to make modifications.

+After applying the "fix-0x0000011b.reg" file and restarting your computer, try printing again and check if the issue is resolved.
+This registry script disables the RPC encryption for the Printer Spooler, which may help in fixing the "Printer error 0x0000011B" issue caused by the CVE-2021-1678 security patch.

+Please remember to create a registry backup before making any changes, and ensure you have a reliable antivirus installed to protect your system from potential security risks.

 ## License